Modern or Classical

 Now over the years I have read, and re-read the first 41 pages of Karate-Do Kyohan on many occasions.
 And I have also spent a good deal of time studying the photos of the various katas.
 However, I never really took the time to read the long, move by move narrative found underneath each photograph.
 After all, a picture is worth a thousand words, right?

 Recently I once again picked up the book.
 As I flipped through the various pages it dawned on me that I had never once read the whole book.
 Word for word, from start to finish.
 So I decided to do just that, and I made some interesting discoveries.
 It soon became clear to me that some aspects of the classical way of doing kata as portrayed in this book, were quite different from the more modern JKA way that I am familiar with.
-In particular when it comes to two katas, Bassai Dai, and Jitte.
+In particular when it comes to three katas, Bassai Dai, Jitte and Hangetsu.

-The explanation for any differences some may say, is a simple matter of time, and progress.
+The explanation for any differences some may say is a simple matter of time, and progress.
 The original version of Karate-Do Kyohan was in the process of being revised by Master Funakoshi, but he never finished the revision before his death in 1957.
-So the 1973 English translation of the unrevised book remains for us as his view on classical Shotokan, and kata in particular.
+So the 1973 English translation of the unrevised book remains for us his view on classical Shotokan, and kata in particular.

 So here is a question for you.